Visiting the Science Centre

 These subsided rates are supported by the independent Winchester Science Centre charity, which raises its funds through public visitor income, corporate hire, sponsorship and other fundraising activities.

-Education rates and activities are available to advanced-booked groups on weekdays during Hampshire schools' term-time, 10am to 4pm.
+Education science field trip rates and activities are available to advanced-booked groups on weekdays during Hampshire schools' term-time, 10am to 4pm.

-Payment - an invoice will be sent after the visit.
+Payment - an invoice will be sent after the educational science school trip.
 If it is more convenient to bring payment on the day, please do so.
 Should you require any additional items to be charged to the school, for instance items from the shop, such costs can be added to your invoice.

 Cancellation/changes - see below for full details.
 Changes of >20 students may incur a charge.
 After a 2-week cool-off period, a £50 charge applies, followed by a rising charge from 2 months before the visit date (from which time it is unlikely that another school should book in to a vacated slot).